< back

 What is the Ukraine Permission Extension Scheme?

-The UK Government has announced a Ukraine Permission Extension Scheme: those with valid permission to be in the UK under one of the Ukraine Schemes, including those who may have switched from these onto another valid visa, should be able to apply for a further 18 months permission to stay in the UK under the new Ukraine Permission Extension scheme.
-They should apply three months before existing permission to remain is due to expire.
-Expect further information about the new scheme to be published here.
+The UK Government has announced a Ukraine Permission Extension Scheme: those with valid permission to be in the UK under one of the Ukraine Schemes, including those who may have switched from these onto another valid visa, should be able to apply for a further 18 months permission to stay in the UK under the new Ukraine Permission Extension scheme which opens on 4 February 2025.
+The UK government has said that they should only make an application to the Ukraine Permission Extension scheme from when their current permission has 28 days or less remaining until it expires.
+More information about the new scheme can be found here.

-What other immigration options are there for Ukrainian nationals already in the UK when their visas are due to run out?
+What other immigration options are there for Ukrainian nationals already in the UK?

-Ukrainian nationals already in the UK on work or study visas should be able to extend or switch to different visas without having to leave the country.
+Ukrainian nationals already in the UK on an Ukraine Scheme or work or study visa should be able to extend or switch to different visas without having to leave the country.
 Ukrainian nationals on an existing visitor visa can exceptionally switch into a points-based immigration system route without having to leave the UK if they cannot return to Ukraine.
-They would need to meet the requirements of that immigration route.
-Those on an existing visitor visa can also apply under the normal family route to extend the duration of their stay without meeting the immigration status requirement, provided they meet the requirements based on exceptional circumstances.

 Can Ukrainians be sponsored under work and study visas?